 Protein forms the building blocks that make up your body – your bones, muscles, skin and blood.
 You need protein to function properly, and you should eat a source of protein with every meal.
 Eggs, yogurt, fish, meat, poultry, nuts, beans and pulses like chickpeas all contain protein.

 When you are meal planning, think about the protein first, and then build the rest of the meal around it.

 Cut Down on the Amount of Bread and Pasta You Eat

-Although this was the healthy eating tip I resisted the most, simply cutting back to eating bread only once or twice a week was one of the pivotal decisions I made in my weight loss journey.
+Although this was one of the healthy eating tips I resisted the most, simply cutting back to eating bread only once or twice a week was one of the pivotal decisions I made in my weight loss journey.

 Don’t panic.
 I said ‘cut down’, not eliminate – and I’m being very specific about bread and pasta here, not grains.

 Nobody wants to give up bread and pasta completely unless they absolutely have to.
 And please don’t eliminate grains unless you need to be on a gluten free diet for health reasons.
 Grains for a vital part of a healthy diet, and contain lots of vitamins, minerals and fibre.